abhitekula/TankTrouble/DEVELOPMENT.md

 * Shooting the bullet would register as a collision with the tank.
 * Segfault when deleting bullet

+## Unsolved Issues
+* When the framerate is set to above the max refresh rate of the monitor everything in the game is much slower.
+(Temp fix: Keep fps to 30)

 ## ToDo

 * Create the actual maze and place it on the screen.